 Best for: Those looking for a personal connection with native speakers and for those who prefer active to passive learning.

 Much like Busuu, Italki emphasizes speech, only more so.
-With Italki, you’re basically signing up for real-life lessons with real language tutors over video chat.
+With Italki, you’re basically signing up for real-life lessons with real Italian tutors over video chat.

 Since this is a very different service, the app works a little differently, as well.
-It's free, and you only pay for lessons with actual people.
+It's completely free to sign up, and you only pay for lessons with your Italian tutor.
 Here, prices vary greatly.
-And it’s up to you to decide what the best balance between the cost and the service provided.
+And it’s up to you to decide what the best balance is between the cost and the service provided.

 While none of the teachers are a steal, exactly, the hour-long lessons tend to be cheaper than a real-life tutor.
 Plus, it helps to think that most of the money goes to them, real people focused on you as a unique student, rather than a pre-packaged app that’s the same for everyone.